 D. Look for and concentrate on new and good things.

 Just a couple of days ago, I told my little boy about the little flowers in the grass.
 The low little ones that you did not see this spring, but now you can see them.
 He was bored.
 He wanted to get some toys.
 We were on the metro.
 I said, “No. Look outside.
 Learn to appreciate the glory of God in nature.”
 And then I got him thinking about the flowers, and pretty soon he was talking about all kinds of other things he was seeing.
 One of the most blessed things is that your spouses have more good points than negative points.
 So there is certainly something nice that you can say to your wife or to your husband.
 The door opens, your spouse comes in, and you say, “Who is there?”
 “Me.”
-“Oh, it’s only you.
-That is all.”
+“Oh, it’s only you.”
+That is all.
 You cannot choose another word?
 He or she does have a name.
 “Oh, Ivan!” or “Valodiya!” or “Luba!”
 We do have names.
 We can learn to concentrate on the good things in life.

 IV.
 Vision Killers